Downgrade to Upgrade: Optimizer Simplification Enhances Robustness in LLM Unlearning: Acknowledgement

 \section{Acknowledgement}

-This work was supported in part by the National Science Foundation (NSF) CISE Core Program Awards IIS-2207052 and IIS-2504263, the NSF CAREER Award IIS-2338068, the Cisco Research Award, the Amazon Research Award for AI in Information Security, and the Open Philanthropy Research Award.
-We also extend our gratitude to the MIT-IBM Watson AI Lab, IBM Research for their support in this project.
+This work was supported in part by the National Science Foundation (NSF) CISE Core Program Awards IIS-2207052 and IIS-2504263, the NSF CAREER Award IIS-2338068, the Cisco Research Award, the Amazon Research Award for AI in Information Security, the Open Philanthropy Research Award, the Schmidt Sciences Research Award, and the Center for AI Safety (CAIS) Compute Award.